 At the commemorative civil rights rally held in Washington on Aug.
 23, anti-war statements drew the most enthusiastic applause and cheers.

 A packed meeting at a Black church in Brooklyn, N.Y., on Aug.
-19 showed strong support for parents of GIs in Iraq who wanted their children back with them, and for war resisters.
+19 showed strong support for parents of GIs in Iraq who

 OCCUPIED IRAQ